qschweitzer/Powershell-HTML5-Reporting/README.md

 Use -EnableFilter to add a search input bar.
 Use -ExportButtons to add XLSX export button.
 This will convert your HTML table to XLSX file and download it.

-# Create a custom chart !
+# :chart: Create a custom chart !
 Create a chart automaticaly, function will count each same value of the PropertyFilter property and create a chart with count values.
 ```
 New-PWFChart -AutomaticObject (Get-Process | Select-Object -first 15) -PropertyFilter Name -ChartType doughnut